-Brian Harwood joined Hemsworth, Turton & Co.
+BRIAN HARWOOD joined Hemsworth, Turton & Co.
 Ltd., a predecessor firm to Canaccord Capital Corporation, in 1970 and remained with Canaccord until his retirement in 1994.
 Prior to joining Hemsworth, Turton & Co.
 Ltd., Mr. Harwood held various positions with Bank of Montreal from 1953 to 1970.
 During his career at Canaccord he was principally involved with operations, finance and administration and from 1987 to 1994 he was President and Chief Operating Officer of Canaccord.
 He is now a director of Canaccord Capital Corporation.
 During his career he has been actively involved with a number of industry committees and boards.
 He was a governor of the Vancouver Stock Exchange from 1985 to 1994 including acting as its Chairman from 1991 to 1993 and served on many of its committees including the audit, membership, capital and executive committees.
 He was a director of the Canadian Investor Protection Fund from 1990 to 1994 and its Chairman from 1990 to 1992.
-He was a director of the Investment Dealers Association from 1989 to 1994 and a member of its executive committee from 1989 to 1991 and a member of the Pacific District Council from 1984 to 1987 and served as its Chairman from 1986 to 1987.
+He was a director of the Pacific District Council from 1984 to 1987 and served as its Chairman from 1980 to 1991 and a member of the Pacific District Council from 1984 to 1987 and served as its Chairman from 1986 to 1987.
 From 1989 to 1992, Mr. Harwood was also a director of Loewen, Ondaatje, McCutcheon Inc.

-Mr. Harwood is not a director of any public companies other than Canaccord Capital Inc. Of the meetings of the board of directors and the committee on which he served held between April 1, 2006, and June 26, 2007, Mr. Harwood attended eight of the nine meetings of the board of directors and seven of the eight meetings of the Audit Committee.
+Mr. Harwood is not a director of any public companies other than Canaccord Capital Inc. Of the meetings of the board of directors and the committee on which he served held between April 1, 2007 and June 11, 2008, Mr. Harwood attended all of the 15 meetings of the board of directors and all of the six meetings of the Audit Committee.

-Timothy Hoare is the Chairman and Chief Executive Officer of Canaccord Adams Limited.
+TIMOTHY HOARE is the Chairman of the Board and Chief Executive Officer of Canaccord Adams Limited.
 Mr. Hoare began his career in the securities industry when he joined Laing & Cruikshank, a London based investment dealer, in 1975 as a mining analyst.
 He became a partner of that firm in 1979.
 In 1988 the firm was acquired by Credit Lyonnais and Mr. Hoare became a director of Credit Lyonnais Laing International in 1990.
 In 1993 Mr. Hoare established T. Hoare & Co.
 Limited, an investment dealer based in London, England, which focused on research and institutional accounts and specialized in financing companies in the international resource sector.
 The Company acquired a minority interest in T. Hoare & Co.
 Limited in 1993 and through a series of corporate reorganizations it became a wholly owned subsidiary of the Company in 1999 and now operates as Canaccord Adams Limited.
 Throughout his career Mr. Hoare has been an active participant in the mining finance sector.
 He has arranged financings for resource companies around the world including intermediate producers and companies with properties at the exploration and development stage as well as international oil and gas companies.

-Mr. Hoare is not a director of any public companies other than Canaccord Capital Inc. Mr. Hoare attended seven of the nine meetings of the board of directors held between April 1, 2006, and June 26, 2007.
+In addition to Canaccord Capital Inc., Mr. Hoare is a director of the following public company: Ten Alps PLC, which is listed on the London Stock Exchange.
+Mr. Hoare attended 10 of the 15 meetings of the board of directors held between April 1, 2007 and June 11, 2008.

-Terry Lyons has over 33 years of experience in the development and management of natural resource, manufacturing, real estate and merchant banking companies with an extensive background in corporate restructuring activities.
+TERRY LYONS has over 34 years of experience in the development and management of natural resource, manufacturing, real estate and merchant banking companies with an extensive background in corporate restructuring activities.